 Most Salesforce architects treat Prompt Builder like a text editor with merge fields.
 That works until you hit 1,000+ users generating 50,000+ prompts per day.
 Then you discover the real constraint: prompts are code, and code without architecture becomes technical debt.

-Salesforce Prompt Builder best practices aren’t about writing better instructions.
-They’re about designing prompt systems that remain maintainable when your org has 200 templates, 15 business units, and zero tolerance for hallucinations in customer-facing outputs.
+Salesforce Prompt Builder best practices start with one shift in framing.
+It’s not about writing better instructions.
+It’s about designing prompt systems that remain maintainable when your org has 200 templates, 15 business units, and zero tolerance for hallucinations in customer-facing outputs.

 The Problem With Prompt-as-Text Thinking